Welcome to Apologetics!

 This 200+ page Google Doc, accessible from any mobile device, is perfect for recording your discoveries and strengthening your faith.
 You’ll find three levels of study resources along with additional links to fuel your investigation of 48 Foundational Questions and 48 Application Questions about the Christian faith.
 Create your own digital journal by making a personal copy.
 Then, click on the topics from the Table of Contents to record stories, scriptures, or sermon notes.
 Not ready for digital?
 Then print the journal and write your discoveries by hand.

-Apologetics Camp Kit
+Intro to Apologetics Kit

 Apologetics Intensive Kit